turingschool/module_5/flower_exercise_2.0.md

   * What does your brainstorming tell you about how do you prefer to approach problem-solving?
   * What understanding do you have of the problems of your preferred industries?
 How could you find out more?
 * Petal #2:
+  *
   Pairin driver prompting questions
+* Petal #3:
+* Petal #4:
+* Petal #5:
+* Petal #6:
-*
+* Petal #7:

 ### Creating the Flower
 Now take the information from your discussion to build out your Junior Developer Flower.
-Ideally, you'll want to print this sheet out to use
+Ideally, you'll want to [print the first sheet here to use](https://docs.google.com/document/d/1xNCrY6NEa2KiJksrZlNufnuuzen91gUN8DLhzdPaI08/edit?usp=sharing) during this section.
+If you don't have access to a printer, then use the [second sheet in this doc](https://docs.google.com/document/d/1xNCrY6NEa2KiJksrZlNufnuuzen91gUN8DLhzdPaI08/edit?usp=sharing).

-### Application: Creating Next Steps
+### Application: Creating a New Strategy
 Let's combine our discussion about Pairin with our discussion on the Flower Exercise -- what can you do with all this information to help you in your job search?
+For starters, you can create a more specific

+Respond to these questions in your journal and then we'll share out to the whole group:
+1. Industry/company I want to target:
+2. Here is the problem they are trying to solve:
+3. Why I want to work at this company/in this industry:
+4. Next steps I will take are:
+5. I will complete these next steps by this time:

+You can answer these for multiple companies/industries if you'd like.

+Example:
+1. I want to target StitchFix
+2. They are solving the problem of how customers find clothing that matches their taste and preferences by finding the clothes and sending them to the customer, which takes out effort and time constraints for the customer and makes it convenient fro them
+3. I am very interested in fashion tech, and I have a background in retail and marketing that helps me understand customers' needs
+4. I will reach out to alumni who work at StitchFix, find out about openings they have, and start working on a specific side project that utilizes their tech stack or does demonstrates how I could do the work they're looking for.
+5. I will find an alum to reach out to today and get a phone call or coffee meeting on the calendar by the end of next week.
+After talking with them about what the company looks for, I will figure out a timeline for working on this project.

 #### Share Out
-Each person will get an opportunity to share out their takeaways for their action steps.
+Each person will get an opportunity to share out their new strategies.

-**Action Step:**
-Road map for renewed strategy...

 ### Closing
-Next steps:

 Looking Ahead:
+* Next week's session is on cover letters
+* Homework: write a cover letter for a real job posting.
+Hint: use a job posting related to the new strategy you came up with today!

 Any remaining questions?